baaihealth/opi/README.md

 **Usage and License Notices:** [LLaMA](https://github.com/facebookresearch/llama) and [Galactica](https://github.com/paperswithcode/galai) are intended and licensed for research use only.
 The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.
 The weight diff for [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) is also CC BY NC 4.0 (allowing only non-commercial use).

 ## Our vision and roadmap
 ***Open Protein Instructions(OPI) is initial part of our Open Biology Instructions(OBI) project, together with the subsequent Open Molecule Instructions(OMI), Open DNA Instructions(ODI) and Open RNA Instructions(ORI).
-OBI is a project which aims to fully leverage the potential ability of Large Language Models(LLMs), especially the scientific LLMs like Galactica, to facilite research in AI for Life Science community.
+OBI is a project which aims to fully leverage the potential ability of Large Language Models(LLMs), especially the scientific LLMs like Galactica, to facilitate research in AI for Life Science community.
 We hope to reform the way the research is conducted in this community, by bridging LLMs and biology domain konwledge.***

 ## OPI dataset construction pipeline
 The OPI dataset is curated on our own by extracting key informatoin from [Swiss-Prot](https://www.uniprot.org/uniprotkb?facets=reviewed%3Atrue&query=%2A) database.
 The detailed construction pipeline is depicted in the supplenmentary material of our manuscript which has been submitted to NeurIPS 2023 Datasets and Benchmarks.
 The following figure shows the general construction process.